 Monitoring Packs are real policies.
-Unlike simple settings templates, they work as the policy which means that regardless of how they are associated with the node (by the rule or manually), any change in the monitoring pack is applied to the relevant nodes automatically.
+Unlike simple settings templates, they work as the policy, which means that regardless of how they are associated with the node (by the rule or manually), any change in the monitoring pack is automatically applied to the relevant nodes.

 The changes to alerting rules or actions can override inherited policy settings.

-You can also turn any existing Atlas views into policy by adding alerting rules to them and in this way avoid creating duplicated node groups.
+You can also turn any existing Atlas views into policy by adding alerting rules to them and avoiding creating duplicated node groups.

-Besides creating filtered views, NetCrunch allows building multiple views grouped by specific attribute and located in one folder.
+Besides creating filtered views, NetCrunch allows building multiple views grouped by specific attributes and located in one folder.

 This NetCrunch feature allows creating many pre-defined views which you can treat as examples of what you can do.

-Templates are another kind of the policies that go beyond the scope of the single monitor and Monitoring Pack.
+Templates are another kind of policy that goes beyond the single monitor and Monitoring Pack scope.

-Monitoring templates allow a higher level of monitoring settings management than Monitoring Packs because they combine settings of each monitor (a section) and sensor or Monitoring Pack.
+Monitoring templates allow a higher level of monitoring settings management than Monitoring Packs because they combine each monitor (a section) and sensor or Monitoring Pack.

-These templates can be applied to the node partially, and any section can be overridden on the node level.
+These templates can be partially applied to the node, and any section can be overridden on the node level.